(A slightly different version of this essay was published in Magnum Magazine in South Africa)

 At right above is one of the more common types of "real" black powder, made by GOEX.
 Shown with it are two powder flasks (a tubular model and an older-style "bag" flask) and an adjustable powder measure.
 Note well that the flasks and measure are NOT made of steel, but rather of brass and/or copper.
 There's a reason for this.
 Black powder is extremely sensitive to sparks and the use of non-ferrous metals is intended to prevent any possibility of creating a spark in its vicinity.
 Copper won't spark if dropped against a rock.

 A powder measure is an essential item.
 Not only to make sure the charges are uniform, but because it's not a good idea to charge a gun directly from a flask.
 Think about it: that flask holds just about as much powder as is used for the bursting charge in a hand grenade: if there's a lingering spark in the barrel that sets off the powder train back to the flask as you pour powder in....BOOM! there goes your hand.
-If you're lucky and don't get killed.
+If you're lucky and don't get killed you'll probably lose your hand.
 Pour the charge into the measure and pour it into the gun from that, for safety's sake.

 Although shootable replicas of guns using matchlock or wheel-lock ignition are made, the only ignition systems of importance to today’s hunter are flint and percussion locks.
 Flintlocks were a very successful development in the history of firearms technology.
 Once the flintlock reached its peak form (sometime in the late 17th Century) it completely replaced the older match-lock and the less durable and vastly more expensive wheel-lock ignition systems.